endnotes | crossing the line

 • This chapter was made possible thanks to personal interviews and interaction with Jodi Goodwin, Esq., as well as other Rio Grande Valley attorneys and humanitarians who worked with her, alongside her, or in observation of her throughout 2018 and 2019.

-These collective accounts were further informed by the journalism of Jacob Soboroff (MSNBC) and Julia Ainsley (NBC), Ginger Thompson (ProPublica), Lomi Kriel (Houston Chronicle), Molly Hennessy-Fiske and Molly O'Toole (LA Times), Caitlin Dickerson (then of The NY Times), Hamed Aleaziz (then of Buzzfeed), Camilo Montoya-Galvez (CBS), Dianne Solis (Dallas Morning News), Miriam Jordan (WAPO), Robert Moore (Texas Monthly and El Paso Matters), and others who witnessed and reported on Trump & Co’s crimes against humanity, including Zero Tolerance and Family Separation as they unfolded in real-time.
+These collective accounts were further informed by the journalism of Jacob Soboroff (MSNBC) and Julia Ainsley (NBC), Ginger Thompson (ProPublica), Lomi Kriel (Houston Chronicle), Molly Hennessy-Fiske and Molly O'Toole (LA Times), Caitlin Dickerson (then of The NY Times), Hamed Aleaziz (then of Buzzfeed), Camilo Montoya-Galvez (CBS), Dianne Solis (Dallas Morning News), Kate Morrissey (The San Diego-Tribune), Miriam Jordan (WAPO), Robert Moore (Texas Monthly and El Paso Matters), and others who witnessed and reported on Trump & Co’s crimes against humanity, including Zero Tolerance and Family Separation as they unfolded in real-time.

 To ground the chapter in historical context, I learned much from the work of Aura Bogado from Reveal from The Center for Investigative Reporting on the issue of the treatment of unaccompanied children in the custody of the US Department of Health & Human Services and the Administration for Children & Families of the Office of Refugee Resettlement.
 I drew awareness, as well, from the work of Susan Schmidt and Jacqueline Bhabha in Seeking Asylum Alone: Unaccompanied and Separated Children and Refugee Protection in the U.S. (2006).
 Their work also serves the perspective developed in Chapter Nineteen: Locking up Family Values.